2001 Jammu and Kashmir Legislative Assembly car bombing: Attack

 The attack took place at about 2 pm, one hour after close of business.
 One terrorist attacker drove a Tata Sumo loaded with explosives to the main entrance and exploded it.
 The other militants entered the building and seized control.
 All militants were killed in the ensuing gunbattle which lasted several hours.
 No lawmakers were killed as they were meeting in temporary facilities because the legislature building had recently been damaged in a fire.
 Many senior leaders had already left the building.
 The speaker Mr Abdul Ahad Vakil was escorted to safety by the security forces.

-Aftermath
+Jaish‑e‑Mohammed Claim

-The terrorist group Jaish-e-Mohammed claimed responsibility and named a Pakistani national Wajahat Hussain as the suicide bomber.
+Jaish-e-Mohammed claimed responsibility and named a Pakistani national Wajahat Hussain as the suicide bomber.

+India’s Response to the Suicide Attack

 Subsequently, India's Foreign Ministry issued a strongly worded statement aimed clearly at the government of Pakistan.
 "India cannot accept such manifestations of hate and terror from across its borders" said the statement.
 "There is a limit to India's patience."
 Farooq Abdullah, chief minister of Jammu and Kashmir, eulogized the 38 victims and called for reprisal attacks on Pakistan, where the group blamed for the attack is based.
 "The time has come to wage a war against Pakistan and to bomb the militant training camps there", he said.
 "We are running out of patience."